ARM-software/Tool-Solutions/docker/pytorch-aarch64/examples/README.md

 ### Question answering

-The script `answer_questions.py` demonstrates how to build a simple question answering system using the pre-trained DistilBERT model.
+The script `answer_questions.py` demonstrates how to build a simple question answering system using the pre-trained DistilBERT model (default) or BERT LARGE model (using the `--bert-large` flag).
 The script can answer questions from the [Stanford Question Answering Dataset (SQuAD)](https://rajpurkar.github.io/SQuAD-explorer/), or can be provided with a user defined context and question.

 To run the script on a random entry from the SQuAD dev-v2.0 dataset call: